TIBCOSoftware/snappydata/docs/security/specify_encrypt_passwords_conf_client.md

 ```

-This procedure accepts user id and plain text password as input arguments and outputs the encrypted password (marked in bold in the above example output).
+This procedure accepts user id and plain text password as input arguments and outputs the encrypted password.

 !!!Note
 	In the current release of SnappyData, the last two parameters should be “AES” and “0”.